 You may wish to submit a refined request in order that the cost of complying with your request may be facilitated within the 'appropriate limit'.
-In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit: it may be possible to provide a response to request numbers 2 and 6.
+In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit unfortunately due to the PSNI recording system on this occasion I am unable to offer any refinement.

 Submission of a refined request would be treated as a new request, and considered in accordance with the Freedom of Information Act 2000, including consideration of relevant Part II exemptions.

 If you have any queries regarding your request or this decision please do not hesitate to contact me on 028 9070 0164.
-When contacting the Corporate Information Branch, please quote the reference number listed at the beginning of this letter.
+When contacting the Freedom of Information Team, please quote the reference number listed at the beginning of this letter.

 If you are dissatisfied in any way with the handling of your request, you have the right to request a review.
 You should do this as soon as possible or in any case within two months of the date of issue of this letter.
-In the event that you require a review to be undertaken, you can do so by writing to the Head of Corporate Information Branch, PSNI Headquarters, 65 Knock Road, Belfast, BT5 6LE or by emailing foi@psni.pnn.police.uk.
+In the event that you require a review to be undertaken, you can do so by writing to the Head of Freedom of Information, PSNI Headquarters, 65 Knock Road, Belfast, BT5 6LE or by emailing foi@psni.pnn.police.uk.